Tamara Smithers, Exhibition Review

 Other works commented upon aspects of Indigenous visual culture and upon imposed cultural shifts.
 Historically, the Choctaw and Cherokee, among other Indigenous peoples, used shells to adorn objects and ceremonial regalia.
 During the late nineteenth-century, when Native Americans were forcibly placed on reservations and unable to practice their customary subsistence-way of living, they resourcefully traded goods for glass beads.
 Several sculptures in this room, and other works in the galleries, highlight glass beads such as My Joy My Joy My Joy (2021) (Figure 2).
 This work, an abstracted bird figure, is composed of a mix of traditional materials such as white abalone shell as well as acrylic felt and artificial sinew, as opposed to processed animal hide and muscle tendon, reiterating the delicacy and brevity of life as well as the period when modifications were necessary due to lack of access to traditionally harvested supplies.
 Gibson is drawn to the figurative concept of the “in between,” such as that represented by this type of object referred to as “whimsies,” tchotchkes made for the tourist market during this imposed transitional period by the Haudenosaunee and other peoples.[ii]
 My Joy, in particular, features pyrite, known as Fool’s Gold, perhaps a nod to the fervent quest to monopolize, and later abuse, the natural resources of the Americas by Europeans.

 Echoes of this dialogue commenting upon environmental and social issues surface in other works by Gibson.
 For example, themes of land and water surface in the performance video To Feel Myself Beloves on Earth (2020), which juxtaposes a dancer in a natural setting with the cityscape of New York across the inlet.
 Gibson’s activist motivations are more obviously stated in wearable works such as Tribes File Suit to Protect Bears Ears (2018), which refers to the fight to defend previously protected sacred ancestral lands of several first nations in Utah that was significantly reduced in size during the Trump administration (Figure 3).
 Gibson shouts out to Indigenous-led, grass-roots efforts such as the “Water is Life” and “Land Back” movements that call for not only awareness about such issues but also action regarding the misuse of land and its vital resources as well as mistreatment of the communities connected to that land, as seen at Standing Rock Reservation on the border of South and North Dakota.
-The digital silkscreen collages Future is Present (2019) and I am a Rainbow (2019), for example, speak to the urgency of the matter and remind us that our word, including our place in it, is ephemeral.
+The digital silkscreen collages Future is Present (2019) and I am a Rainbow (2019), for example, speak to the urgency of the matter and remind us that our world, including our place in it, is ephemeral.

 Much of his work simultaneously comments upon post-colonial adaptation and ways of life gone forever, and resilience and revival today in Indigenous communities.
 The two-dimensional work She Never Dances Alone (2021) includes 8-point star patterns, such as the ones that were historically painted on large game hides made into garments or domiciles and are still used today as a primary pattern design in quilt making (Figure 4).
 Through quilting, women who traditionally made these objects adorned with geometrical designs, such as many Plains Indian groups, adapted.
 Fittingly, the design often symbolized life.
 Upon an even closer look, this artwork whispers through repeated text “Respect Indigenous Land.”
 Gibson’s interest in quilt design is also evident in Quilt Block Paintings (2021).
 With consideration of intentional attempts to eradicate Indigenous ways of life, Gibson’s creations importantly call for healing: healing of the earth, healing of community, and healing of the self.
 One of the main expressions of pan-Native American healing is through sacred drumming and drum circle ceremonies at powwows, and the act of drumming is featured in the video-installation Like a Hammer (2016) and To Feel Myself Beloved on the Earth (2020).
 In the latter, the style and function of text across the face of the stretched hides on plastic buckets mirror that in other works, stating clauses such as “Time to Heal,” “Time for Change,” and “To Be Free” in the shape of 8-point stars as if to brighten and guide the way (Figures 5 and 6).